 Web cookies are just one form of gathering users’ personal data.
-Under Recital 30 of GDPR, cookies constitute personal data that thus falls under the regulation’s scope.
+Cookies can constitute personal data subject to GDPR and potential future regulations.
 However, as we explain in the context of the CCPA, a cookie consent banner is far from sufficient in covering your bases.
 In a nutshell, cookies offer only a very limited window into the ways in which personal data can be gathered.
 Cookie consent banners fail to capture the data processing that happens in backend business systems.

 Data privacy is about more than just avoiding legal fines for non-compliance.
 However, the latest trends in privacy law enforcement point to how seriously regulators take proper consent management.
 Failing to be GDPR compliant in consent management was a component of 6 of the 14 largest GDPR fines issued between January 2020 and January 2021.
 GDPR authorities categorize regulatory violations into two categories: less severe and more severe.
 Consent violations fall into the more severe category, and they come with a steeper fine.
 A business found in violation of conditions for consent could face a fine of up to €20 million or 4% of global annual revenue, whichever is the larger amount.

 Those figures for consent violations can be daunting.
 Their magnitude shows that consent is central to compliant privacy ops.
 But there’s a positive flip-side to this topic of consent violations: consent compliance is a key opportunity to show users that you respect their data.
 Consider consent management a chance to build trust with your users, an increasingly precious asset across industries.

 A consent management platform can empower users to understand and exercise their data rights, and it can make your brand stand out as a champion for users’ privacy.